Ion-product constant for water

 K_w=\left [ H_3O^+ \right ]\left [ OH^- \right ]\; \; \; \; \; \; \; \; 11

 Kw is called the ion-product constant for water.
 Conductivity measurements of pure water reveals that [H3O+] = 10-7 M at 25oC.
 Since the concentration of hydroxonium ions and hydroxide ions are formed only from the dissociated of water, [H3O+] = [OH], giving Kw = 10-14 M at 25oC .
-Note that Kw also applies to solutions of acids and bases dissolved in water, that is, Kw is still equal to 10-14 M at 25oC regardless of the source of H3O+ and OH.
+Note that Kw also applies to solutions of acids and bases dissolved in water, that is, Kw is equal to 10-14 M at 25oC regardless of the source of H3O+ and OH.

 Question